 130 Franz Osborn (1905-1955) was a Britsh pianist of German birth who studied piano with Schnabel, composition with Schreker and conducting with Fritz Busch.
 He left Germany in 1933 and married June Capel but was interned during the war.
 In the 1950s until his death they lived at the Manor House, 6 Abercorn Place.

-131 Gervase de Peyer (1926 – ) is a London-born clarinetist and conductor who studied at the Royal College of Music.
-From 1956 – 1973 he was principal clarinetist of the London Symphony Orchestra, chosen by their then conductor, Josef Krips.
-In the late 1960s he married for a second time and moved into what had been Dame Laura Knight’s house, 16 Langford Place.
+131 Gervase de Peyer (1926 – 2017 ) was a London-born clarinettist and conductor who studied at the Royal College of Music.
+From 1956 – 1973 he was principal clarinettist of the London Symphony Orchestra, chosen by their then conductor, Josef Krips.
+In the late 1960s he married for a second time and lived in Langford Place in the house next door to Dame Laura Knight.

 132 Cyril Scott (1879-1970) was an English composer, writer and poet.At the age of 12 he was sent to Frankfurt to study music with Humperdinck where his classmates were Percy Grainger, Roger Quilter and Balfour Gardiner.
 He was a late romantic composer, writing around 400 works.
 In 1921 he married Rose Laure Allitini and they had two children.
 From 1927- 1933 they lived at 33, now re-numbered to 86 Hamilton Terrace.